#118 – How to Replace an Obsolete Fire Sprinkler Head or Component

 It’s simple enough to find replacement parts for most modern fire safety products online, which makes stocking a supply of spare fire sprinklers or replacing a missing cover plate easier than ever.
 This convenience makes it especially frustrating, however, when a search for a model number or brand name leads to a dead end – as can happen when replacing parts in older fire sprinkler systems.

 Over time, manufacturers collapse, merge, or discontinue products, making repairs to fire sprinkler systems more difficult.
-Our manufacturer identification and product replacement guide can help make that task a little easier.
+Our manufacturer identification and product replacement guide can help make replacing an obsolete fire sprinkler a little easier.

 Identifying these sprinklers may be difficult

 Newer fire sprinklers are easy to identify.
 Each sprinkler model manufactured after December 31st, 2000 has a unique five-to-six digit sprinkler identification number, or SIN, printed on the sprinkler’s deflector plate.
 These sprinklers can often be identified using a SIN directory or your preferred search engine.

 Earlier fire sprinklers, as featured later in this article, have a non-standard combination of logos and lettering stamped on frames or deflector plates, making them more difficult to identify.
 When a manufacturer merges or goes out of business, a consumer’s go-to source for parts and information disappears.
 Some sprinklers have even been “re-designated,” meaning they’re sold under a different name.